hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ***
 **Exercise**

-Let's add some additional data to coincide with our sample groups factor vector we recently created to generate a data frame with all of the information.
+We need to generate a data frame containing all of the information for each of our samples in our experiment.
+Our dataset contains 12 samples and the information to include for each is listed below.

 1. Create 3 factor variables with 12 values each: